rudylattae/obsidian-imba-plugin-starter/README.md

 ### 1. Quickly prototype your plugin idea with Imba
 If you enjoy using Obsidian and want to create plugins for it, this template gives you a chance to use Imba as your preferred language.
 Simply clone it, install the dependencies and start creating.

+It can serve as a quick reference on how to bridge imba components with the Obsidian Developer Api.

 Take a look at the "Usage" section for detailed guidance.

 ### 2. Live-test your plugin and iterate with a tight feedback loop